July 10 – 13, 2014 at Snow Mountain Ranch Fraser, CO

 FOUR DAYS A SUMMER…IMPACT FOR LIFE!

-For 20 years, families from across the country have gained a fuller appreciation of South Asia’s vast and beautiful culture at Indian/Nepalese Heritage camp (INHC).
+For more than 20 years, families from across the country have gained a fuller appreciation of India and Nepal’s beautiful culture at Indian/Nepalese Heritage Camp (INHC).
 Friendships are created, strengthened and renewed each year — friendships that endure across the miles.
 INHC, the second of eleven camps developed by the highly respected Heritage Camps for Adoptive Families non-profit organization, is a family camp with programming for each member of the family from ages 3 to adult.

-This year we are also very excited to have S. Kripa Cooper-Lewter, Ph.D leading a team of adult adoptees in coordinating the effort to develop a program especially designed by and for adult adoptees(age 18 and older), and for their spouses, children, parents, etc. We had over 50 adult adoptees at INHC last year, some of whom were counselors or presenters, and many who participated in our Adult Adoptee Retreat.
+Last year S. Kripa Cooper-Lewter, Ph.D developed an Adult Adoptee Retreat as part of INHC especially designed by and for adult adoptees(age 18 and older), and for their spouses, children, parents, etc. We had over 50 adult adoptees at INHC last year, some of whom were counselors or presenters, and many who participated in our Adult Adoptee Retreat.
 There were adoptees who grew up as campers at INHC, and those who had never been to a camp like ours, and for all it was a great bonding experience for Indian adult adoptees from around the country, and a lot of fun too!
 Watch this site for updates, as well as for information on guest presenters, workshops, and activities as they are confirmed for this year’s INHC Adult Adoptee Retreat!